ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 When custom CBOR is used, the Content-Format in messages containing a payload is set to application/ace-groupcomm+cbor, defined in {{Section 11.2 of I-D.ietf-ace-key-groupcomm}}.
 Furthermore, the entry labels defined in {{groupcomm-parameters}} of this document MUST be used, when specifying the corresponding configuration and status parameters.

 When CoRAL is used, the Content-Format in messages containing a payload is set to application/coral+cbor, defined in {{Section 7.2 of I-D.ietf-core-coral}}.
-In addition, the parameters 'sign_params', 'ecdh_params', 'app_groups' and 'group_policies' are referred to as "structured parameters".
+In addition, the following applies.

+* The parameters 'sign_params', 'ecdh_params', 'app_groups' and 'group_policies' are referred to as "structured parameters".

+* If a message payload specifies a link element corresponding to a structured parameter, then the payload MUST NOT include any link element corresponding to an inner information element of that structured parameter.

+* If a message payload specifies a link element corresponding to a structured parameter, then that link element MUST have the link target with value "false" for indicating the structured parameter with no elements.

 ## Retrieve the Full List of Group Configurations ## {#collection-resource-get}